 61-17A-20.
 Duration, restoration and renewal of licenses.
-(Repealed effective July 1, 2026.)
+(Repealed effective July 1, 2020.)

-A. The original issuance and renewal of licenses to practice as a barber, hairstylist, cosmetologist, instructor, esthetician, manicuristpedicurist or electrologist shall be for a period of two years or less from the date of issuance.
-If the licensee fails to renew the license for the next two-year period, the license is void; provided the license may be restored at any time during the year following expiration upon the payment of the appropriate fee and a late charge not to exceed one hundred dollars (\$100) as set forth by board rules.
+A. The original issuance and renewal of licenses to practice as a barber, cosmetologist, instructor, esthetician, manicurist-pedicurist or electrologist shall be for a period of one year or less from the date of issuance.
+If the licensee fails to renew the license for the next year, the license is void; provided the license may be restored at any time during the year following expiration upon the payment of the appropriate fee and a late charge not to exceed one hundred dollars (\$100) as set forth by board rules.

 If the licensee fails to restore the license within one year following its expiration, the licensee may request restoration of the license pursuant to rules promulgated by the board.